center-for-threat-informed-defense/sensor-mappings-to-attack/README.md

 threat-informed defense.

 Please review the mappings, use them, and tell us what you think.
-We welcome your review and feedback on the SMTA mappings, our methodology, and other resources.
+We welcome your review and feedback on the SMAP mappings, our methodology, and other resources.

 We are interested developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
 Share